 The SOFR market has developed substantially faster than many anticipated, given that the new rate was first published in April by the New York Fed.
 The World Bank (International Bank for Reconstruction and Development, IBRD) priced its first Secured Overnight Financing Rate (SOFR) bond on 14 August 2018.
-The 2-year USD-denominated benchmark bond raised USD 1 billion from investors in the Americas and Europe.
+The 2-year USD-denominated benchmark bond raised US$1 billion from investors in the Americas and Europe.
 The bond has a coupon of SOFR + 22bps, reset daily and paid quarterly with a 4-day lockout and a maturity date of 21 August 2020.
-This latest World Bank bond transaction responds to investor demand for high quality assets and helps develop the market for SOFR – a rate based on transactions in the U.S. Treasury repurchase market and an alternative reference rate to USD LIBOR.
+This latest World Bank bond transaction responds to investor demand for high-quality assets and helps develop the market for SOFR – a rate based on transactions in the U.S. Treasury repurchase market and an alternative reference rate to USD Libor.

-- Credit agreements for syndicated loans have traditionally contained “LIBOR fallback” language that specifies what happens in the event LIBOR becomes temporarily unavailable.
+- Credit agreements for syndicated loans have traditionally contained “Libor fallback” language that specifies what happens in the event Libor becomes temporarily unavailable.
 Switching them over to the new benchmarks will take time.
 Banks will need to determine which contracts have fallback language, how they are automatically repriced and how that is communicated to the customer.

-- LIBOR is quoted across seven tenors ranging from one day to one year (with one-month and three-month LIBOR being the most often used tenors in the loan market).
-By contrast, SOFR is a spot rate – it is calculated by taking the average of certain Treasury repo transactions that were entered into on the preceding day.
+- Libor is quoted across seven tenors ranging from one day to one year (with one-month and three-month Libor being the most often used tenors in the loan market).
+By contrast, SOFR is a spot rate – it is calculated by taking the average of certain Treasury repo transactions that were entered into on a preceding day.
 Accordingly, a SOFR “term curve” will need to develop in the market in order to provide forward-looking one-month and three-month SOFR quotations.
-In May 2018, the CME Group began offering futures trading for one-month and three-month SOFR futures.

 Some market participants believe it will take longer than 2021 for Libor to go away.
-Transitioning away from LIBOR will likely be an arduous process, even under the best of circumstances.
-While financial markets are in the process of phasing out LIBOR, the publisher of LIBOR (ICE Benchmark Administration or IBA, in short) recently announced that it is taking steps to make LIBOR a more “robust and sustainable benchmark.”
-With the uncertainty of LIBOR’s future and the future of the SOFR, participants worldwide are waiting for further developments before making any decision.
+Transitioning away from Libor will likely be an arduous process, even under the best of circumstances.
+While financial markets are in the process of phasing out Libor, the publisher of Libor (ICE Benchmark Administration or IBA, in short) recently announced that it is taking steps to make Libor a more “robust and sustainable benchmark.”
+With the uncertainty of Libor’s future and the future of the SOFR, participants worldwide are waiting for further developments before making any decision.